jocko981/boopro-react-app/README.md

 # You will have to download this and run it on your local machine to check out the app.
-To login use account:
-# / example@boopro.tech / 123123 /
+The backend is not working so Please skip the Login page and navigate manualty to /home
 # Use Arrow keys to navigate, to opet movie info press Enter, and Esc to close it.
 #
 #